bhaaksema/guanaco-doc/index.md

 In this project, we present a program that helps users write syntactic proofs.
 We name it _Guanaco_.
 If you have completed or taught one of the courses _Introduction to Logic_, _Reasoning and Arguing_ or _Logica en Argumentatieleer_ at University of Groningen, then you probably recall the program Fitch.
 Guanaco is much like Fitch, except that it concerns syntactic proofs instead of natural deduction.
 Just like in Fitch, users of Guanaco enter formulas on lines and provide a justification for those formulas.
 The justifications are the rules and axioms of the logic ($\mathbf{K(m)}$, $\mathbf{KEC(m)}$, $\mathbf{S5(m)}$, $\mathbf{S5EC(m)}$, $\mathbf{PA}$ or $\mathbf{PAC}$) in which the users aims to derive the chosen formula.
 Guanaco then evaluates whether the justification is applied correctly.
 This helps users successfully complete syntactic proofs.

 The strategy that Guanaco employs is building proofs _bottom-up_.
 This means that users start with the formula that they wish to derive.
-If this formula can only be derive by a rule, then Guanaco exploits the properties of this formula to extract new formulas the relevant rule is applied to.
+If this formula can only be derived by a rule, then Guanaco exploits the properties of this formula to extract new formulas the relevant rule is applied to.
 If the formula is an instantiation of an axiom, no new formulas are extracted.
 The same process is then applied until each formula has a justification and no new ones are produced.
 At that point, the proof is complete.
 We explain this bottom-up strategy in detail further on this website.

 The intended goal of this program is mostly educational.
 We hope that students will be able to use the tool to guide them with making syntactic proofs correctly, and we hope that the tool aids teachers with teaching syntactic proofs.
 To fully facilitate this kind of use, we may need to revise the program in the future with usability in mind.
 For now, we aim to make the tool work correctly for the variety of logics taught in the course _Logical Aspects of Multi-Agent Systems_.